-How to get the best and clearest view of the underwater world as a snorkeller.
+How to get the best and clearest view of the underwater world as a snorkeller or diver.

 Many of us have defective eyesight.
 Although, when looking at something underwater through our masks, everything will appear bigger than it actually is, due to the fact that light bends, or is refracted between water and air trapped in our mask.

 This helps us to cope with our defects.
 Being able to have the clearest view is important, it assistants us to identify and enjoy the creatures, flora and fauna that we encounter, a good thing, and it helps us to avoid things which may do us harm.